 - Masu Salmon

-Getting enough astaxanthin every day from food alone would be a challenge and most likely it wouldn’t leave enough room in your diet for nutritional variety.
+Getting enough astaxanthin every day from food alone would be a challenge and this most likely wouldn’t leave enough room in your diet for nutritional variety.
 One of the most concentrated sources of astaxanthin is krill, but since we aren’t likely to start filling our plates with krill anytime soon, supplements that contain astaxanthin offer a simpler solution.
 Here are a few of our favorites:

 - Astaxanthin & Zeaxanthin is potent antioxidant combination to support vision, brain and skin health